kirjavascript/nibblrjr/DOCUMENTATION.md

 ```
 <a href="#fetchsync">fetchSync</a> blocks, but each command is run concurrently in a separate vm - so other features continue to be responsive

-the following commands are deprecated
+the following functions are deprecated

 <a name="getText" href="#getText">#</a> <b>getText</b>(<i>url</i>{, <i>options</i>}) -> <i>promise</i>
 <a name="getJSON" href="#getJSON">#</a> <b>getJSON</b>(<i>url</i>{, <i>options</i>}) -> <i>promise</i>